voyagermesh/voyager/docs/guides/certificate/faq.md

 ## Let's Encrypt FAQs

 ### How do I renew my LE certificates?
 LE issues certificates that are valid for 90 days.
-Voyager operator will try renewing your certificate 7 days prior to expiration.
+Since 9.0.0 release, Voyager operator will try renewing your certificate 15 days (was 7 days in prior releases) prior to expiration.
+You can also [configure](https://github.com/appscode/voyager/pull/1316/files) how soon Voyager should try to renew the certificate by setting the `spec.renewalBufferDays` field in `Certificate` crd.
 Once renewed certificates are issued, HAProxy will be automatically updated to use the new certificates.

 ### I think I did everything according to this doc but my certificate is not issuing?
 How do I debug?
 To debug, describe the certificate object and check the events listed under it.
 Voyager will report any warning events under the certificate object.